 Following facts prove” BARKAT” a suitable initiative: 1.
 Community adopts it as a noble profession and it is compatible with rural values 2.
 Women and Youth can actively be engaged and played supportive role the family 3.
 Self-sustainable model that creates chain of beneficiaries 4.
 Favorable to climate and soil conditions Statistical, Economic and Social Research and Training Centre for Islamic Countries (SESRIC) conducted a research to study the impact of BARKAT program and reported;

 “It can be concluded that the Barkat Project is a successful project in the field of poverty alleviation and income diversity.
 It could be an example for the government and nongovernmental organizations working in the sector of poverty alleviation and capacity building”.

-As a step forward TNW aims to train other developmental actors to replicate the BARKAT model in their respective target areas.
-The viable gains can easily be multiplied in collaboration with the Government, NGOs and other developmental institutions.
+“It is time to EXPAND and REPLICATE… As a step forward TNW aims to expand and facilitate other developmental actors (NGOs, Financial institutes, RSPNs) to replicate the BARKAT model in their respective target areas.”

 Sign up for our Latest News and Updates